yanyu/github.tmtheme/README.markdown

 1. Download GitHub.js
 2. Copy it to: /Applications/Pacu.app/Contents/charcoal/themes/
-3. Restart Pacu and select the RubyBlue theme from the preferences dialog.
+3. Restart Pacu and select the GitHub theme from the preferences dialog.

 ## Screenshot